microsoft/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 Some of the examples above were adopted from the ["Best practices for prompt engineering with OpenAI API" article](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api) and the
 [Democratizing Artificial Intelligence Research, Education, and Technologies's Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide)

+**Summary:** In this exercise, You learned how to create powerful prompts for AI models by examining the idea of prompt engineering in this assignment.
+Using Azure OpenAI Playground, you gained practical experience by experimenting with various prompt types and comprehending their components and design advice.